Hyundai Kona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Hyundai Kona are $1,186 every 12 months for full coverage.
-Comprehensive insurance costs an estimated $240, collision insurance costs $446, and liability insurance costs $364.
-Liability-only coverage costs as little as $416 a year, and high-risk coverage costs $2,572 or more.
-Teens receive the highest rates at up to $4,466 a year.
+The average insurance rates for a Hyundai Kona are $1,186 a year with full coverage.
+Comprehensive costs approximately $240, collision insurance costs $446, and liability costs around $364.
+Liability-only coverage costs as low as $416 a year, and high-risk coverage costs around $2,572.
+Teenage drivers cost the most to insure at up to $4,466 a year.

 Average premium for full coverage: $1,186

-Includes $500 deductible amounts, minimum liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all states and for all Kona models.
+These estimates include $500 deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all U.S. states and for different Kona trim levels.

 Use the form below to get customized rates for your location.